ignorant-fool/ignorant-fool.github.io/content/posts/2023/002_spring-2023-what-i-watched.md

 **Kimi ni Todoke** (1-10)

 As a certified weeb, I've recently decided to try and learn to read/speak/understand 日本語 (Japanese).
 It's going...  not terribly?
 I definitely need to hit the grammar books more but kanji and vocabulary are about on track for where I want to be, but enough on that as I'm sure I'll make another post for that in due time.
-For now, as part of the whole *immersion dealio*, I've opted to start watching an anime using Japanese subs, and that anime is Kimi ni Todoke!
+For now, as part of the whole *immersion dealio*, I've opted to start watching an anime using Japanese subs, and that anime is *Kimi ni Todoke*!
 I've read a fair amount of the manga so figured this would make a good choice.
 Boy was I wrong.
 It's quite difficult to keep up with, and I can't read anything as fast as they're talking, but that's okay.
 I'm enjoying the challenge, and looking forward to rewatching this in a few years *without* the subs.